Responding to the Crisis in Ukraine

 Our partnership with these two organizations saw us deploy a small team to Poland in the early weeks of March, where our teams facilitated the purchase and delivery of vital, life-saving transportation capacity to these two partners.
 Building from that foundation and partnership forged in person, we continue to work to support this critical initiative from a distance, mobilizing our networks and contributing our skills to our partners leading the safe and systematic evacuation of vulnerable children.

-In the words of All Hands and Hearts’ board member Eric Gebaide who was on the ground in Poland, “In this unprecedented humanitarian crisis, where 70% of the refugees are women and children, and the most vulnerable amongst them are the disabled and unaccompanied minors, we have not hesitated to go beyond our typical deployment into natural disasters, to help those most in urgent need.
+In the words of All Hands and Hearts’ board member Eric Gebaide who was on the ground in Poland, “In this unprecedented humanitarian crisis, where 70% of the refugees are women and children and the most vulnerable amongst them are people with disabilities and unaccompanied minors, we have not hesitated to go beyond our typical deployment into natural disasters, to help those most in urgent need.
 We have been mindful of our organization’s lack of experience working in a man-made crisis or with unaccompanied minors, but unswerving in our energy and commitment to help.
 We have made, and are continuing to make an impact, using our culture of partnering with expert and impassioned groups on the ground that you only find by being there.”

 DART UPDATE: MARCH 7